Status Hierarchies: Do We Need Them?

 Posted October 2, 2012 | Reviewed by Jessica Schrader

-The following is a blog post I wrote for Psych Your Mind last month.
-I thought I'd share these thoughts about social status with Psychology Today this week!
+The following is a post that also appeared on Psych Your Mind.
+I thought I'd share these thoughts about social status with Psychology Today!
 I'd love to read your responses here or on twitter @mwkraus!

 Clearly there are some good anecdotes that support the notion that hierarchy is unnecessary.
 For instance, there is an excellent pizza joint in Berkeley called Cheeseboard.
 It’s actually the Cheese Board Collective, which is owned and operated by a cooperative group of individuals who each share in the work and the profits of the business.
 There are no explicit status hierarchies at the Cheeseboard, and they make some pretty excellent pizza!